bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:40 PM CT, June 08</p>
+<p class="updated_time"> Latest data: 09:43 PM CT, June 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 77°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 9° **warmer** than today.
+Tomorrow is expected to be 8° **warmer** than today.

 Currently:

-- 71°
+- 72°
-- Drizzle
+- Overcast
-- 96% humidity
+- 95% humidity
-- 9 mph wind
+- 7 mph wind
-- 94% cloud cover
+- 91% cloud cover
 - 32 AQI 🟩
 - 2.47 inches of rain in the past 24 hours
-- 1.13 inches of rain expected in the next 48 hours
+- 0.16 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>